 2.3.
 Analysis Methods

 The following statistical and visual methods were used in data analysis:

+0. There is a missing step in the data preprocessing, searching for missing values, outliers, etc.

 Descriptive Analyses: Sown area, harvested area, yield, and production quantity values were calculated for each product and year, and annual change rates (%) were derived.